ferreirix/restratp/README.md

 ## Extras

-* Get the lines and networks images
+* Get the lines' and networks' images

-    * For the network's image use :
+    * For the networks' images use :
       ```
       p_met.gif
       p_bus.gif